roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  My slutwife knew it.
 "Is that your credo, Brian -- do you 'go for it,' I mean, you too only live once, right?"

  He stepped closer to her, nervously looking around a second time.
 He'd been talking to Kitty the majority of the party, and he hoped no one was noticing.
 He also hoped no one -- except Kitty -- observed the throbbing erection in his jogging shorts, which is why he stood facing her, away from everyone else.
 "I'd like to, you know," he moaned softly, almost in a depressed tone, "sometimes when you're all grown up, it's not always so easy."
-Report_Story #3